nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Umami/Hobby.md

 		- Many collect coins of different countries and have a huge collection of old and rare coins of various countries of the world.
 This is a hobby that is referred to as numismatics.
 - Hobbies often led to invention and discovery.
 Many celestial bodies are discovered by amateur astronomers.

-- The important thing to remember is that a hobby is pursued for fun or pleasure and not for remuneration. ==Thus, an activity ceases to be a hobby as soon as it becomes a profession or a source of livelihood for an individual.==
+- The important thing to remember is that a hobby is pursued for fun or pleasure and not for remuneration.
+Thus, an activity ceases to be a hobby as soon as it becomes a profession or a source of livelihood for an individual.

 See also:
 [[Differences Between Hobbies and Interests]]